sealablab/moku-dev-vhdl/Global-Reqs/control-and-configuration-register-reqs.md

-# Control and Configuration Register Requirements
+# Control, Configuration, and Status Register Requirements

 ## Overview

-This document defines the requirements for distinguishing between **Control** and **Configuration** registers in the ProbeDriver module and other VHDL modules.
+This document defines the requirements for distinguishing between **Control**, **Configuration**, and **Status** registers in VHDL modules.
 This distinction is critical for proper module design and state management.
+All three register types must use VHDL records for better organization and type safety, and all three must receive equal documentation and implementation attention.

+**Key Principle**: Control, Configuration, and Status registers are equally important and must be treated with equal visibility, documentation, and implementation detail.

 ## Register Categories